conduitxyz/ronin-migration-reth-docker/README.md

 # ronin-migration-reth-docker

-Dockerfile that can be used to run a reth node for the Ronin L1 -> L2 migration.
+Dockerfiles that can be used to run a reth node for the Ronin L1 -> L2 migration.
 This can be run as a typical reth node, with some extra parameters for the migration.

 Note that you will need to run a consensus-layer client to power reth, typically `op-node`.
-Docs for running `op-node` are here: https://docs.optimism.io/node-operators/guides/configuration/consensus-clients
+Docs for running `op-node` are here: https://docs.optimism.io/node-operators/guides/configuration/consensus-clients.
+We also include an `op-node` that should be used.

+We expect the testnet migration to take ~3 hours, and the mainnet migration to take ~7 hours.

 ## Ronin-specific configuration parameters